Frequently Asked Questions

 Is there a day of rest?

-If there is a day of rest needed by the group we will discuss this.
+In every retreat we organise at least one afternoon and evening (on the same day) free time.
+If there is an extra moment of rest needed by the group we will discuss this.
 Remember that this week will be as much a group process as an individual process.
-Your needs can be brought into contact and together we can meet adjust the programma to everyone's liking!
+Your needs can be brought into contact and together we can adjust the programma to everyone's liking!
 We do however provide enough time within the schedule to rest.

-All meals are included because this gives us the most flexibility to make the programme according to the news of the group and what arises on the foreground in the here and now.
-Also concerning the co-creation with the ocean (we are dependent on the tides, wind etc. to plan surfing time) this is much more convenient.
-Having all dinners together also allows to take keep the focus on what's happening within yourself during your process.
-It provided you with more time to reflect.
+Many meals are included (6 times breakfast, 5 times lunch and 4 times diner).
+On your free afternoon and the last evening you get to take care of your own food.
+However we do plan to have a final meal together (at your own cost) in a nice local restaurant or at the villa (BBQ) the last evening.
+Most meals are included because this gives us the most flexibility to design the programme according to state the individual members of the group are in.
+The programme also depends on the tides, wind etc. (to plan surfing time) Having all dinners together also allows to take keep the focus on what's happening within yourself during your process.
+It provides you with more time to reflect.

 Why do I need to sign an Informed Consent?